aws-samples/serverless-patterns/apigw-lambda-comprehend-cdk-python/README.md

 You must use a role that has sufficient permissions to create Iam roles, as well as cloudformation resources

 #### Python >=3.8
 Make sure you have [python3](https://www.python.org/downloads/) installed at a version >=3.8.x in the CDK environment.
-The demonstration has used python version 3.8 and a layer has been attached.
+The demonstration has used python version 3.10.
-The layer used in this demonstration has Boto3>=1.28.57 (for Bedrock service).

 #### AWS CDK
 Make sure you have the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install) installed in the Cloud9 environment.